Learning the optimal scale for GWAS through hierarchical SNP aggregation: Application on real datasets

 \subsubsection{AUC-ROC curves}

 In this section, we compare the AUC-ROC curves generated by our cut level algorithm for each disease (WTCCC and AS data).
 Concerning the WTCCC diseases, given that patients were all genotyped using the same GeneChip, their genotypes have the same LD structure, and therefore the shapes of the AUC-ROC curves should be very similar between the different diseases.
 As can be observed in Figure~\ref{fig:WTCCC} (WTCCC diseases), the shape of the AUC-ROC curves are closely similar, with a chosen cut level located around 100 000 clusters of SNPs, suggesting a shared LD pattern among patients.

 In contrast, the AUC-ROC from the AS data (Figure \ref{fig:spondy}) behaves differently from the WTCCC data.
-Predictive power is substantially improved if aggregated-SNP predictors are used at a fairly high level in the hierarchical tree (7478 optimal clusters identified by the cut level algorithm).
+Predictive power is substantially improved if \emph{aggregated-SNP} predictors are used at a fairly high level in the hierarchical tree (7478 optimal clusters identified by the cut level algorithm).
 It is relevant to note that the pattern we observe on this real dataset is similar to the pattern we observed in the numerical simulations, especially under the \emph{clusSNP} scenario.

 As we remarked concerning the WTCCC results, the algorithm identifies a relatively high number of clusters in relation to AS and simulated data.
 This difference is certainly due to the LD level among the genetic markers in the Affymetrix GeneChip.
 The correlation levels among SNPs for a given bandwith are similar between the simulated and the AS data, but greater than for the WTCCC data (Table~\ref{tab:marker_density} and Figure \ref{fig:ggheat}).
 This suggests that there is a stronger LD pattern between blocks of SNPs in AS and simulated data, implying that the optimal number of clusters identified by the algorithm is dependent on the LD level among variables.